 Although it’s very are, cervical cancer can lead to some usual vaginal discharge.
 You may also experience weight loss, pain during sex, heavier or longer periods, and bleeding between periods.

-This is a very serious condition, which is why you should always visit your doctor if you suddenly have some ususual vaginal discharge going on.
+This is a very serious condition, which is why it’s important to always visit your doctor if you suddenly have some unusual vaginal discharge going on.

 I Get White Discharge Right Before my Period

 Right before your period starts, it’s quite normal to get some milky, white discharge.
 This is due to a spike in Progesterone during the Luteal phase of your menstrual cycle.